 With the 2017 WBC tournament just a weeks away, but it’s hard for me to get excited for the Taiwanese national team due various reasons and here’s the reason why.

 Just some background before I start.
-In Taiwan baseball scene, there are two major organisations CPBL (Pro) and CTBA (Amateur).
+In Taiwanese baseball scene, there are two major organisations CPBL (Professional) and CTBA (Amateur)

 - CPBL (Taiwan’s professional baseball league)

-- CTBA (A private organisation that handles Taiwanese amateur baseball and also the Taiwanese national team)
+- CTBA (Private organisation that handles amateur baseball and the Taiwanese national team)

 CTBA is an organisation filled with former politicians.
 Their agenda isn’t putting baseball development first, their goal is to secured as much government funding as possible so they can put it back into their pocket.